 This collection contains the UNT Scholarship Office Records, the bulk of which relate to outside agency scholarships from 1986 to 1989.
 The remainder of the collection includes documents relating to individual scholarships, inactive scholarships, notification letters, thank you letters, and sport-individual scholarships from 1985 - 1990 for both men's and women's teams.

-This collection documents both the academic and poetry careers of Cecil Eugene (“Gene”) Shuford’s, including from his time at the University of Arkansas to the North Texas State University (NTSU), from 1924 to 1995.
+This collection documents both the academic and poetry career of Cecil Eugene (“Gene”) Shuford, including his time at the University of Arkansas and North Texas State University (NTSU), from 1924 to 1995.
 The collection includes literary manuscripts and drafts, notebooks, guides, correspondence, programs, newspaper clippings, certificates, publications, photographs, obituaries, and his thesis typescript.

 The collection includes documents about the Ariel Club, The Poetry Society of Texas and The Poetry Society of America.
 It contains War World II correspondence between Shuford and his family.
-It also includes photographs of Shuford and family, NTSU students and buildings, and members of the Poetry Society of Texas.
-The collection also contains correspondence from editors of publications, book reviews and drafts of poetry written by Shuford, and clippings that highlight Shuford, NT Exes, like Bob St. John and NTSU Journalism department accomplishments.
+It also includes photographs of Shuford, his family, NTSU students and buildings, as well as members of the Poetry Society of Texas.
+The collection also contains correspondence from editors of publications, book reviews, drafts of poetry written by Shuford, as well as clippings that highlight Shuford, North Texas Exes, like Bob St. John, and the NTSU Journalism Department's accomplishments.

 The Gerry Smith Collection is comprised of 8 boxes of institutional and library-related documents detailing the career of University of North Texas (UNT) Librarian, Geraldine English Smith.
 The collection chronicles her career with items including professional awards and recognition, personal notes and memos, professional correspondences, and numerous notes and agendas from professional conferences and committee meetings.
 Other notable items in this collection are Bibliographic Control Department Procedures, Library Policy Memos, and photographs.